OpenSourceEconomics/soepy/doc/source/developer_docs.rst

 Inputs
 """"""
 In a final version of soepy, the pyth_create_state_space function is called before the backwardinduction procedure.
 The backward induction procedure needs the outputs of the pyth_create_state_space function as inputs.
-It further relies on multiple inouts from the model specification: num_periods, num_choices, educ_max, educ_min, educ_range, mu, delta,o ptim_paras, num_draws_emax, seed_emax, shocks_cov.
+It further relies on multiple inputs from the model specification: num_periods, num_choices, educ_max, educ_min, educ_range, mu, delta,o ptim_paras, num_draws_emax, seed_emax, shocks_cov.

 Outputs
 """""""